Annie Leibovitz: Miley Cyrus photoshoot

 On April 25, 2008, Entertainment Tonight reported that 15-year-old Miley Cyrus had posed topless for a photo shoot with Vanity Fair.
 The photograph and subsequently released behind-the-scenes photographs show Cyrus topless, her bare back exposed but her front covered with a bedsheet.
 The photo was taken by Leibovitz.
 The full photograph was published with an accompanying story on The New York Times website on April 27, 2008.
 On April 29, 2008, The New York Times clarified: though the pictures left an impression that she was bare-breasted, Cyrus was wrapped in a bedsheet and was actually not topless.
 Some parents expressed outrage at the nature of the photograph, which a Disney spokesperson described as "a situation [that] was created to deliberately manipulate a 15-year-old in order to sell magazines".
 In response to the Internet circulation of the photo and ensuing media attention, Cyrus released a statement of apology on April 27: "I took part in a photo shoot that was supposed to be 'artistic' and now, seeing the photographs and reading the story, I feel so embarrassed.
 I never intended for any of this to happen and I apologize to my fans who I care so deeply about."
 Leibovitz also released a statement saying: "I'm sorry that my portrait of Miley has been misinterpreted....
 The photograph is a simple, classic portrait, shot with very little makeup, and I think it is very beautiful."

 Personal life

 Children

 Leibovitz has three daughters.
 She gave birth to her first, Sarah Cameron Leibovitz, in October 2001 when Leibovitz was 52 years old.
-Twin girls Susan and Samuelle were born to a surrogate mother in May 2005.
+Twin girls Susan and Samuelle were born by a surrogate in May 2005.